 Hornstrandir Nature Reserve

-Devoid of human residents since the 1950’s, and grazing animals for several decades, there is an abundance of plant life here, with over 260 different species of flowering plant and ferns, some of which are unique only to the reserve.
+Devoid of human residents since the 1950s, and grazing animals for several decades, there is an abundance of plant life here, with over 260 different species of flowering plants and ferns, some of which are unique only to the reserve.

-Hornstrandir is also home to Iceland’s only native mammal, the elusive Arctic Fox, who preys upon the birds nesting along Hornstrandir’s towering cliffs.
-No hunting is allowed in the area, so foxes are free to live without threat of human interaction.
+Hornstrandir is also home to Iceland’s only native mammal, the elusive Arctic Fox, which preys upon the birds nesting along Hornstrandir’s towering cliffs.
+No hunting is allowed in the area, so foxes are free to live without the threat of human interaction.

-Bird enthusiasts can spot many nesting species, notably arctic terns, puffins and black guillemots.
-The region has the two of the largest bird cliffs in Europe, overshadowing the coastal paradise of Hornvík Bay.
+Bird enthusiasts can spot many nesting species, notably arctic terns, puffins, and black guillemots.
+The region has two of the largest bird cliffs in Europe, overshadowing the coastal paradise of Hornvík Bay.